-PROPOSAL 2: RATIFICATION OF THE SELECTION OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 2: RATIFICAT ION OF THE SELECTIO N OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee of the Board has selected KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
+The Audit Committee of the Board has selected KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
 KPMG LLP has audited the Company's financial statements since 2016.
-Representatives of KPMG LLP are expected to be present at the Annual Meeting with the opportunity to make a statement if he or she desires and to respond to appropriate questions.
+Representatives of KPMG LLP are expected to be available during the Annual Meeting with the opportunity to make a statement if he or she desires and to respond to appropriate questions.